Unexpected Weight Gain: Possible Causes

-Unexpected weight gain is a sudden or rapid gain when one is not trying to gain weight.
-Some types of weight gain are related to a natural process, not a disease.
-However, sudden weight gain can become problematic and must be addressed.
+Unexpected weight gain is sudden or rapid, particularly when someone is not trying to gain weight.
+Slow weight gain is related to a natural process, not a disease.
+But quick weight gain can become problematic and must be addressed.
 In most cases, putting more calories into the body can lead to unwanted weight gain.

-Many health conditions can cause sudden weight gain in both males and females.
+Many health conditions can be the reasons for unexpected weight gain in both males and females.
 Here is a list of conditions that might be a reason for your weight gain.

 Pregnancy